google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 Responsive web design means that not only can our layouts change based on device characteristics, but content can change as well.
 For example, on high resolution (2x) displays, high resolution graphics ensure sharpness.
-An image that  is 50% width may work just fine when the browser is 800px wide, but will use too much real estate on a narrow phone, and still comes at the same bandwidth overhead when scaled down to fit on a smaller screen.
+An image that  is 50% width may work just fine when the browser is 800px wide, but uses too much real estate on a narrow phone, and requires the same bandwidth overhead when scaled down to fit a smaller screen.

 ## Art direction